Brunei Travel Guide

 Do I need a visa to travel to Brunei?

-Visa rules for Brunei depend on your nationality, trip length and purpose.
-Many travellers use an e-visa or visa-on-arrival, while some passports enter visa-free for short stays.
-Always confirm current requirements with an official Brunei government source or your nearest embassy before booking.
+Visa rules for Brunei depend on your nationality, trip length and purpose, and they change.
+Confirm current requirements with an official Brunei government source or your nearest embassy before booking, and apply only through the official government portal — third-party sites charge extra fees for the same application.

 What are the top places to visit in Brunei?